|

 HM, DE, respectively.
 S', S'', S''', K are the areas of the

 shaded triangles.
-Prove the 15 relations below:
+Prove the 15 conclusions below:

 Reference: Loomis, Elisha Scott.
 The Pythagorean Proposition,